athalheim/TRS-80-MC-10/README.md

 -MC10.png
   Graphic description of the process.

+On the way from home computer to the MC-10:

 -vbToC10.py
   Convert VB code (in a text file) into the C10 format (see below).

 -c10ToWav.py
   Convert C10 formatted file (see below) to a wave-formatted sound file.
   Play this file to the MC-10 computer to load the program.

+From the MC-10 to home computer

 -wavToC10.py
   Convert C10-formatted wave file to C10 format (see below) Beware!
 This code was not extensively tested!